hikeventures/hikeventures.github.io/_posts/reviews/2014-01-02-petzl-attache-3d.markdown

 layout: post
 ---

 The Petzl Attache 3D is a new version of the Petzl Attache carabiner which is 31 percent lighter than the original.
-I will use this carabiner mainly to attach stuff to my backpack which I consider as quite handy especially after my last trip to <a href="http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/" target="_self">Sarek</a>.
+I will use this carabiner mainly to attach stuff to my backpack which I consider as quite handy especially after my last trip to <a href="http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/" target="_self">Sarek</a>. {% include disclaimer.html %}

 <img src="http://farm8.staticflickr.com/7374/11703861195_10eb9ccfd2_c.jpg" alt="Petzl Attache 3D review">